International Assistance in Myanmar

 Since 1948, there have been repeated armed conflicts between state security forces and the 135 ethnic groups in Myanmar.

-On February 1, 2021, the military once again seized power in Myanmar.
+On February 1, 2021, the military in Myanmar staged another coup to seize power.
 Since then, there have been armed conflicts between the Burmese military and armed groups throughout the country.
-Particularly in areas where the Karen and Shan ethnic minorities are in the majority, the military has been carrying out regular airstrikes again since October 2023.
-As a result, according to UN figures, a further 628,000 people have fled inside and outside the country.
+Since October 2023, there have been regular air strikes by the military, particularly in areas where the Karen and Shan ethnic minorities live in the majority.
+As a result, according to UN figures, a further 628,000 people are fleeing within and outside the country.

 Years Active in the Country